munificent/craftinginterpreters/book/a-virtual-machine.md

 As you'll see in this chapter, executing instructions in a stack-based VM is dead <span name="cheat">simple</span>.
 In later chapters, you'll also discover that compiling a source language to a stack-based instruction set is a piece of cake.
-And, yet, this architecture is fast enough to be used by production language implementations.
+And yet, this architecture is fast enough to be used by production language implementations.
 It almost feels like cheating at the programming language game.